82nd ANNUAL NIKE - CHANDLER ROTARY INVITATIONAL

 Alternates in events WILL NOT BE assessed an entry fee.
 Any alternate placed into an event on race day will NOT be charged an entry fee.

-Lane assignments should be drawn and finished by Monday night, April 5 by the Meet Director.
-You can obtain one official lane assignments when you check in.
-Tentative lane assignments should be posted by Tuesday noon at the Chandler Rotary website.
+Lane assignments should be drawn and finished by Monday night, March 21 by the Meet Director.
+You may obtain a copy of lane assignments at the Saturday coach’s meeting when you arrive, Friday Athlete Pass Gate or the coach’s social on Thursday evening.
+Tentative lane assignments should be posted by Tuesday noon at the Chandler Rotary website at http://www.chandlerrotarytm.com

 In case of open lanes, original entries will be replaced from the alternate list at the staging area with the Clerk of the Course before the start of the race.
 Lane and heat assignments should not be changed from the original entries.
 Athletes can have other athletes check in with the Clerk of the Course if they are currently engaged in competition.

-The Chandler Rotary Invitational will be a certified meet for the Arizona.
+The Chandler Rotary Invitational will be a certified meet for the Arizona and New Mexico state meets.

 REPORT CALL AND STAGING AREA